The Grateful Dead Movie: Home video releases

-The Grateful Dead Movie was released on VHS in 1981.
-This edition was made from a video copy of the film, and the sound and visual quality were not of high standard.
+The Grateful Dead Movie was released on VHS and CED videodisc in 1981.
+This edition was made from a cropped scan of the film to fit a 1.33:1 aspect ratio, and the monophonic sound and visual quality were not of high standard.

+In 1991, it was released on LaserDisc.

 It was released in the UK as a double video CD, in 1995.

 A two-disc DVD of The Grateful Dead Movie was released on November 9, 2004.
 The movie was carefully restored from the film negative and the original aspect ratio of 1.85:1 preserved.
 It features three audio options: the original multi-channel theatrical mix, a new 5.1 multi-channel mix, or a new stereo mix.
 The first disc is the original film.
 The second disc contains bonus tracks from the concerts and several featurettes about the making of both the movie and the DVD, including then-recent interviews with Grateful Dead members.
 The DVD was certified Double Platinum (200,000 units) on February 21, 2005, in the Video Longform category.

 On November 1, 2011, the restored movie was released on Blu-ray, with lossless audio.
 Extras include a commentary on the Blu-ray disc production, plus a DVD with 95 minutes of extra songs and featurettes on the making of the movie.

 The Grateful Dead Movie is part of the All the Years Combine video box set, released April 17, 2012.